-Class A – New Dwelling houses on detached blocks of flats
+Class A – New flats on detached blocks of flats

 Class A was introduced in an update to the GPDO on June 25th 2020 and took effect from 1st August 2020.
 It allows for the construction of up to two additional floors on a purpose built detached block of flats.
-I.e the upwards extension of two storeys of residential flats on a current block.
+I.e the upwards extension of two storeys of residential flats on a current block within the airspace.

 The flats must have been constructed between 1st July 1948 and 5th March 2018.
 This is not available on conversions created under the GPDO Part 3 in Class M, Class N, Class O, Class P, Class PA or Class Q. In other words not a conversion unless full planning has been obtained and the works completed before 5th March 2018.